WEDDING SEASON DO’S AND DON’TS

 2. Make sure your hairstyle fits the occasion.

 Use a style that’s appropriate for the occasion, venue and environment.
-Rethink those curls and put your hair up if it’s going to be a scorcher.
+Rethink those curls if it’s going to rain and put your hair up if it’s going to be a scorcher.

 3. Make sure your style can last the whole event.

-For the bride or her bridal party, the is a great tool to prepare for the big day or to use for touch-ups.
+For the bride or her bridal party, the Jet Setter kit is a great tool to prepare for the big day or to use for touch-ups.

 WEDDING TRENDS FOR THE BIG DAY